Dior Fall/Winter 2026 Look1

 Most effective on:

-Because expansion originates from a disciplined center, distortion risk remains low.
+Because expansion originates from a disciplined center, distortion risk stays low.
 Unlike oversized silhouettes, this construction rarely overwhelms.

 The shaping enhances rather than obscures.